hannuorn/Agile5-miniprojekti/doc/definition_of_done.md

 ## Acceptance testing

-Definition of done requires a Cucumber test which shows that the feature described in the user story is working properly with a valid input.

-There must also be at least one Cucumber test which shows that the program handles invalid input properly.

-Cucumber tests beyond above requirements are always considered when necessary.
+Cucumber tests are added for the new feature whenever they're necessary.

 ## Test coverage

-Definition of done requires minimum of 75% test coverage.
+Definition of done requires minimum of 70% test coverage.

 ## Production